Click on a state in the map or select one from the dropdown list to see state information.

 Program Title: New Mexico Technology Assistance Program (NMTAP)

-New Mexico has three state financing activities.
-The NMTAP Financial Loan Program (Title 1) provides guaranteed loans to individuals with disabilities for assistive technology purchases.
-The Telework Loan Program, New Mexico SeedLoans, buys down interest rates and guarantees loans with US Bank to help persons with disabilities that are seeking loans to help them with a home based business or self employment.
-The program is administered by the Technology Loan Council TLC).
-The Last Resort Fund (Assistive Technology Community Partnership) is a cooperative program between NMTAP and nonprofit organizations to purchase Assistive Technology (AT) devices for individuals who have no other funding options.
+New Mexico currently has three state financing activities.
+The New Mexico Technology Assistance Program (NMTAP) Access Loan Program (Title 1) provides guaranteed loans to individuals with disabilities for assistive technology purchases.
+The SEED Loan (Telework Loan Program) provides guaranteed loans for equipment to persons with disabilities who are entrepreneurs with a home based business.
+The program is administered by the Technology Loan Council TLC.
+The AT Community Fund (Last Resort Fund) is a cooperative program between NMTAP and several nonprofit organizations to purchase Assistive Technology (AT) devices for individuals who have no other funding options.
+NMTAP contracts with a non-profit organization, San Juan Center for Independence, for all of the financial loan programs.

 Lead Agency: NYS Justice Center rather than the Commission on Quality of Care